There are many wonderful traditional enchantments all over the world. But frankly, one of the most popular and bestselling charms is the dreamcatcher.

-The Portal Theory: According to this belief (which makes more sense), the Dreamcatcher is nothing but a spiritual portal, an instrument of Great Goddess.
+The Portal Theory: According to this belief (which makes more sense), the Dreamcatcher is nothing but a spiritual portal, an instrument of the Great Goddess.
 It acts like a sigil, conjuring her Divine powers over the room where the dreamcatcher is placed.
 This is why it is hangover cradles or beds.
 Asibikaashi, the spider goddess, will bless the room with her magic and trap all evil agents and spirits on her web.
-The Great Goddess shall not let evil pass through this space because Evil is afraid of the Her.
+The Great Goddess shall not let evil pass through this space because Evil is afraid of Her.

-The Dream Web: According to another popular theory, all dreams are attracted by the woven spider web.
+According to another popular theory, all dreams are attracted by the woven spider web.
 However, the only good dream can pass through as the bad one are stuck on the web.
 Hence, when hanging ever cradles and beds, a dreamcatcher ensures that anyone can have a good night sleep without any nightmares or bad dreams.

 How to Make a Dreamcatcher